The best banks in Canada for 2023

 What Scotiabank offers

-All of Canada’s Big Five banks offer customers stability, a broad portfolio of financial products, and the convenience of thousands of physical bank branches and ATMs.
-That said, Scotiabank offers rare banking flexibility, and it’s why we’ve picked it as the best large-scale bank for Canadians.
+All Canada’s big six banks offer customers stability, a broad portfolio of financial products, and the convenience of thousands of physical bank branches and ATMs.
+That said, Scotiabank offers rare banking flexibility, and it’s why we’ve picked it as the best all-in-one bank for Canadians.
+(All-in-one meaning, if you prefer a one-stop shop, it has your financial needs covered.)

 Scotiabank carries 16 credit cards, including some of the highest-earning rewards cards in Canada.
-As with its bank accounts, Scotiabank has credit cards tailored to a variety of Canadians, from travellers to cash-back collectors.
-Notably, Scotiabank is the only Big Five bank to offer cards with no foreign transaction fees.
+As with its bank accounts, Scotiabank has credit cards tailored to a variety of Canadians, from travellers to cash-back reward collectors.
+Notably, Scotiabank is the only big bank to offer cards with no foreign transaction fees.

-One of the main benefits of banking with a Big Five bank is that you can keep all of your financial products with one, trusted institution.
+One of the main benefits of banking with a big-six bank is that you can keep all of your financial products with one, trusted institution.
 With this in mind, Scotiabank offers the widest variety with the best perks and benefits, and has options to help you save on fees.

 Return to top.